Professor, Business, Government & Society

-Professor Spence's research and teaching focuses on business-government relations and the regulation of business, particularly energy and environmental regulation.
+Professor Spence's research and teaching focus on business-government relations with emphasis on energy and environmental regulation.
 He received his Ph.D. in political science from Duke University, and his J.D. from the University of North Carolina.
 Professor Spence has taught as a visitor at the Duke University Nicholas School of the Environment, the Vanderbilt Law School, the Cornell Law School, Harvard Law School, IMADEC University in Vienna, Austria, and the Bren School of the Environment at the University of California at Santa Barbara.

 Posts by David Spence

 Fully deregulated markets may risk serious problems with electric reliability, says McCombs’ David Spence.
 Improving grid dependability means once again regulating parts of the electric power industry.